Quansight/Quansight-website/apps/labs/posts/scaling-numpy-on-free-threaded-python.md

 enabled, providing a lock-free fast path.
 This was implemented in [python/cpython#143065](https://github.com/python/cpython/pull/143065).

 This kind of bottleneck is easy to introduce and hard to spot.
-However, this is a common pattern where a flag needs to be checked before performing some operation.
+It is also a common pattern: a flag needs to be checked before performing some operation.
 While adding a lock is easy and fixes the thread-safety issue, it can cause severe scaling bottlenecks if the flag is checked frequently in a hot path.
 In such cases, it is better to use atomic operations to check the flag